Back and spine surgery specialists serving the Los Angeles, California area

-With a conveniently located regional surgery center in Scottsdale, Ariz., Laser Spine Institute is proud to offer the people of Los Angeles an alternative to continuing to live with neck and back pain.
-Traditionally, spine surgery has been viewed as an elective procedure that has been reserved for only the worst-case patients: Those who had exhausted all other treatment options but continued to live with debilitating pain.
+With a conveniently located regional surgery center in Scottsdale, Ariz., Laser Spine Institute is proud to offer the people of Los Angeles, California., an alternative to continuing to live with neck and back pain.
+Traditionally, spine surgery has been viewed as an elective procedure that has been reserved for patients who had exhausted all other treatment options but continued to live with debilitating pain.
 At Laser Spine Institute, we offer something different.
-Our minimally invasive spine procedures treat many of the most common causes of neck and back pain without the hospitalization, rehabilitation, and uncertainty that most people associate with open spine surgery.
+Our minimally invasive spine procedures treat many of the most common causes of neck and back pain without the hospitalization, rehabilitation and uncertainty that most people associate with traditional open spine surgery.

-The physicians at Laser Spine Institute are at the forefront of minimally invasive spine surgery and can treat a variety of degenerative spine conditions, such as:
+The physicians and surgeons at Laser Spine Institute are at the forefront of minimally invasive spine surgery and can treat a variety of degenerative spine conditions, such as:

 - Disc protrusion